brunomoraes97/mlx_cookie_robot/README.md

 ```
 ### Edit the websites list

-You need to tell the script where he needs to collect cookies from.
+You need to tell the script where it needs to collect cookies from.
 Simply edit the "websites" array in the main.py file.

 ```python
 # This is an example.
 Add as many as you want.
 If you want to, you can even remove this array here and add another